freedomofpress/securedrop-client/app/README.md

 ### Database

-The app uses SQLite with migrations managed by dbmate:
+The Inbox uses SQLite with migrations managed by dbmate:

 ```bash
 # Run database migrations